 Comparison of legal system of other countries

-USA is the most developed countries in the world.
+USA Cyber security Law: USA is the most developed countries in the world.
 They are also facing many problems because of cyber crimes.
 Keeping in mind, USA GOVT. is trying its best to trial the cyber world offenders.
 They have made some regulations to address the activities of cyberspace.
-As it is a rapid growing country, it is in high risk to be destroyed it development by other countries.
+It is a fast growing country.
+It is at high risk of ruining development by other countries.
 The growing countries are looking at USA.

 Malaysia is a rapid growing country.
 Development is rising day by day in Malaysia.
 Malaysia government has passed several laws to ensure cyber security for the users.
 Maximum cyber crimes are held in Malaysia.
 Keeping in mind these the government has passed several laws.
 The Computer Crimes Act 1997 is passed in Malaysia to control computer based crimes happening in Malaysia.